inspec/inspec-aws/docs/resources/aws_servicecatalog_portfolio_principal_associations.md

 # aws\_servicecatalog\_portfolio\_principal\_associations

-Use the `aws_servicecatalog_portfolio_principal_associations` InSpec audit resource to test properties of a single specific AWS Service Catalog Portfolio Principal Association.
+Use the `aws_servicecatalog_portfolio_principal_associations` InSpec audit resource to test properties of a single specific AWS Service Catalog portfolio principal association.

-The AWS::ServiceCatalog::PortfolioPrincipalAssociation resource associates the specified principal ARN with the specified portfolio.

 ## Syntax

 Ensure that portfolio are available.

-    describe aws_servicecatalog_portfolio_principal_associations(portfolio_id: 'portfolio_id') do
+    describe aws_servicecatalog_portfolio_principal_associations(portfolio_id: 'PORTFOLIO_ID') do
       it { should exist }
     end

 ## Parameters

 `portfolio_id` _(required)_

+The ID of the portfolio.

 For additional information, see the [AWS documentation on AWS Service Catalog Portfolio Principal Association](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-servicecatalog-portfolioprincipalassociation.html).